 Interior storage floating in the grid is a great idea on this island.
 Had I designed it, I would have included a pot shelf around the bottom instead of open posts so at least tall items could be placed below.
 The pull-out looks to be a garbage bin with a cutting board just above.
 Since it’s not on the working side of the kitchen, the likely use is prep station or landing spot clearing plates.
 Other special features here include the dutch door, handsome range niche with a gracefully arced vent hood cover, and the hint of a second island.

 An industrial steel wagon turned into the base of an island is just our cup of tea here at Atticmag.
-This one is similar in concept to the kitchen with the steel buoy work table Allison found last fall.
+This kitchen island variation is similar in concept to the steel buoy work table Allison found last fall.
 What I like about this one is the raised top that might permit the inside of the wagon to be used somehow.
 Matching it up with an industrial pendant light helps give an edge to a white kitchen that otherwise could be looking a little dated.

 Antique butcher’s block with crenolated aprons always make me drool, especially in distressed green paint.
 This island reminds me of the French pastry table kitchen, too.